Here in this article, you will learn everything.

 The tripod carries a ball-and-socket device to which the compass is fixed.

-The compass box is turned so that the ranging rod at station “B” is bisected by the horse hair when looked through the eye vane.
+6. The compass box is turned so that the ranging rod at station “B” is bisected by the cross hair when looked through the eye vane.

 Readings may be accurately taken up to 30 minutes and estimated up to the nearest 15 minutes.